 When I was 15, my mom took me to see a counselor.
 She thought that I needed someone to talk with since I had been, hmmm, let’s call it acting out after she and my dad divorced.

 She chose a therapist who was also a teacher at my high school I was reluctant, but I knew enough about her to feel that she didn’t see me as a pain-in-the-butt teen.

 Despite my initial reluctance, I liked her.
 It seemed like we were a good fit – even though the selection process seemed to be based on complete convenience since she was right next to the school.
 (My mom says it was that she just “felt right.”)

 Good and convenient do not often go hand in hand.
 You want a therapist who is good, not one who is just around the block.
-The bonus is that extra time it take you travel to them can provide you the transition time needed before and after session.
+The bonus is that extra time it takes you travel to them can provide you the transition time needed before and after the session.

 Second, pay attention to what your gut is telling you.
 Does the therapist just “feel right” or does he make you feel uncomfortable?
 Do you feel at home or are there warning signs?
 Your intuition will often give you signs of what will work for you.

 Before you get to those two points, though…

 Often people tell me that they heard about me through their friends or a parent on their child’s sports team or through a school counselor.
 Recommendations are helpful because your friend or family member can give you insight on the therapist that you may not get looking through a directory.
 Also, don’t hesitate to ask your doctor, dentist, school counselors.
 These professionals know you and your child and may be able to refer you to someone who is a good fit.

 Everything is online, and a few online directories to look are in Psychology Today and Therapist Finder.
 Look for therapists who are open about their philosophy and work style.
 Other things to consider when scoping out therapists online include: professional looking photo, gender, specialization, and training.